Hotspot Shield Review 2026: Blazing Speeds with Hydra Protocol?

 Hotspot Shield Highlights at a Glance:

-- Very Fast Speeds: Often tops speed charts due to its unique Catapult Hydra protocol.
+- Very Fast Speeds: Regularly tops speed charts, thanks to the Catapult Hydra protocol.

 - Generous Money-Back Guarantee: Offers a 45-day refund period on paid plans.